dr-jam/ObserverExercise/README.md

 ### Due Date and Submission Information

-This exercise is due Thursday, October 24th at 11:59pm on GitHub Classroom.
+This exercise is due Wednesday, October 30th at 11:59pm on GitHub Classroom.
 The master branch as found on your individual exercise repository will be evaluated.

 ## Description of Provided Unity Project